Udokailodigwe/memories-app-server/readme.md

-# pet-memories-app--server
+# memories-app--server
-Simple application for pet lovers to upload, share and store their memories with their pets.
+Simple application for people to upload, share and store fun memories of themselves.

 ### pet-memories-app REST API Goal:
-This is the serverside backend component of pet-memories-app-clients([React-Client Version](https://github.com/Udokailodigwe/pet-memories-app-client)).
+This is the serverside backend component of memories-app-clients([React-Client Version](https://github.com/Udokailodigwe/memories-app-client)).
 This app enables simple CRUD operations on an application, such create, update, delete, get and like a post.

-### udo_flix-API Documentation
-[Here](https://pet-memory-project.herokuapp.com/documentation.html) you can view the API documentation

 ### API features
 <ul>